GoodMorningA1i/GoodMorningA1i/README.md

 My name is Ali (a-Lee) and I am an iOS Developer at RBC, the Royal Bank of Canada.\
 I am also a Computer Science Graduate from the University of Toronto.

-🌱 I’m currently focusing on iOS and Deep Learning.
+🌱 I’m deepening my knowledge in iOS and Deep Learning.

-🔭 I’m currently working on
+🔭 I’m working on
 * 100 Days of SwiftUI - Hacking With Swift
 * Practical Deep Learning for Coders - Jeremy Howard
 * Learning How To Learn - Dr. Barbara Oakley & Dr. Terrence Sejnowski